juanshishido/okcupid/README.md

-# okcupid
+# OkCupid
-An unsupervised approach for detecting differences in onlin self-presentation
+An unsupervised approach for detecting differences in self-presentation on OkCupid.

+A final project for Applied Natural Language Processing, Fall 2015.